jageenshukla/AtomicDesign/README.md

 This project is an iOS application built using the **Atomic Design** methodology.
 It is written in Swift and leverages SwiftUI for building user interfaces.
 The application is structured into Atoms, Molecules, and Organisms, following the principles of Atomic Design.

 ## What is Atomic Design?
-Atomic Design is a methodology for creating design systems.
-It breaks down UI components into five distinct levels: Atoms, Molecules, Organisms, Templates, and Pages.
-For more details, refer to [this blog post](#).
+Atomic Design is a methodology for creating design systems by breaking down UI components into five distinct levels: Atoms, Molecules, Organisms, Templates, and Pages.
+To learn more about the origins and evolution of Atomic Design, check out [this blog post](https://medium.com/@jageenshukla/atomic-design-variants-origins-evolution-and-ios-implementation-e66df41ea637).
+For a detailed explanation of how this methodology is implemented in this project, read [this blog post](https://medium.com/@jageenshukla/revolutionize-your-ios-development-with-atomic-design-and-swiftui-eccda25808f8).

 ## Project Structure